-On the date that the patent application was filed, a stake in the ground is placed claiming you as the creator of the invention as of the filing date.
+When you submit a patent application, you are claiming yourself as the inventor as of the filing date.
 Anyone that files a patent application after your filing date will not be able to receive a patent on the same invention, as you were first in line.
 If there is a patent to be had, you will get it.
-This is what is meant by priority.
 You have priority to the patent, should one issue.
-The US follows a first inventor to file rule and you being the first to file has won the race to the patent office.
-This is why it is important to secure patent pending status as soon as possible.
+The US follows the first-inventor-to-file rule and you being the first-to-file have won the race to the patent office.
+This scenario illustrates why it is crucial to secure a pending status as soon as possible.

-In this instance, it is important to try to file as soon as possible since the party that wins the race to file a patent application will be granted the patent.
+In this instance, it is essential to try to file as soon as possible since the party that wins the race to file a patent application will get the patent.
 You might lose the race and the rights to the patent.
-Now, it is true that you can sue the other person who stole your invention, but litigation is costly and unpredictable.
+Now, you can sue the other person who stole your invention, but litigation is costly and unpredictable.
 My experience with clients is that they will most likely never sue anyone under these circumstances because of those two factors.

-Another example is one where the creator might be inventing in a fast-moving area of technology, such as software or cryptocurrency.
+Another example is one where the inventor might be inventing in a fast-moving area of technology, such as software or cryptocurrency.
 In this regard, it might be beneficial to file sooner than later.

 After filing the patent application and establishing patent pending status, you can safely market the invention.
 Now the inventor can publish a website, demonstrate the invention to others, and offer the invention for sale.
 If anyone tried to file a patent application based on the inventor’s marketing efforts, then the inventor is still safe.
 Why?
 The inventor has already filed a patent application that has priority over any later filed patent application.

 Patent pending status allows the inventor to mark the invention as patent pending, as mentioned.

-An invention or product that is patent pending can be marketed as patent pending as well.
+Also, the inventor can market the invention as patent pending.
 When Steve Jobs launched the iPhone, he hinted at the patent to pinch technology.
 See his pitch here in this video.

 In this regard, he was implying that because the pinch technology was patented, his company would be the sole supplier of this feature.